Yuri05/developer-docs/NET-specifics/data-binding.md

 .
 .

-//Here we are assuming we have created a DTO, the .MyClass returns an object od type MyClass private readonly ScreenBinder<MyDTO> _screenBinder = new ScreenBinder<MyDTO>;
+//Here we are assuming we have created a DTO, the .MyClass returns an object of type MyClass private readonly ScreenBinder<MyDTO> _screenBinder = new ScreenBinder<MyDTO>;

 private readonly IFormatter<MyClass> _myClassFormatter = new MyClassFormatter();